 Outcome 1: Students will be able to: Apply working knowledge of fundamental facts, concepts, and theories about marine parasitology and disease.

 Outcome 2: Determine evolutionary and ecological importance of parasites/pathogens in marine systems.

 Outcome 3: Identify taxa of marine parasites using scientific keys and descriptions.

-Outcome 4: Explore host and parasite diversity in the local marine environment.
+Outcome 4: Determine host and parasite diversity in the local marine environment.